Golden46/InventorySystem/docs/LEARNINGJOURNAL.md

 # Inventory System Learning Journal
-This log is a record of my progress with the inventory system and any issues I encounterd
+This log is a record of my progress with the inventory system and any issues I encounterd.
+This includes the first tutorial and the second UI tutorial.

 ## 2024-10-10